How your local church can respond to COVID-19

 SIM has developed a video-based training initiative that is now available for local church leaders, church volunteers, chaplains and others responding to COVID-19.
 The video series is a direct result of the COVID-19 Immediate Response project SIM launched in April.

-This training lends global voices – pastors, theologians and medical professionals from diverse backgrounds – to speak into four key module topics:
+This training lends global voices – pastors, theologians and medical professionals from diverse backgrounds – to speak into five key module topics:

 1. Churches Leading in the Context of COVID-19